Bedrock-OSS/bedrock-wiki-legacy/guide/custom-blocks.md

 - "`minecraft:loot`" defines a loot table path which will define what the block will drop.
 We'll look into loot tables in the next chapter.
 - "`minecraft:destroy_time`" defines how long the player will need to punch the block until it breaks.
 Currently it isn't possible to set different destroy times for different tools;
 - "`minecraft:explosion_resistance`": the higher the value, the lower the chance that the block will be destroyed by an explosion;
 - "`minecraft:friction`" defines how much friction the block has.
-For example, Soul and has a high value for friction and thus it slows players down.
+For example, Soul sand has a high value for friction and thus it slows players down.
 Ice has a lower friction value, and thus it has the effect of being slippery.
 The friction of classic blocks such as wood or stone is `0.6`.
 - "`minecraft:flammable":"flame_odds`": how likely the block is to catch fire; "`burn_odds`": how likely the block is to be destroyed by fire;
 - "`minecraft:map_color`" has the hex code of  color that will be displayed on a minecraft Map to symbolize this block. `#FFFFFF` means white.
 You can get hex codes for other colors [here](https://www.google.com/search?q=hex+color+picker&rlz=1C1CHBF_enDE886DE886&oq=hex+color+picker&aqs=chrome..69i57j0l7.2293j0j8&sourceid=chrome&ie=UTF-8).
 - "`minecraft:block_light_emission`" defines the light level the block will output.